ksceriath/resources/spark/spark-notes.md

 Spark core is a replacement for the (2) Hadoop Map Reduce, which is the core calculation engine.

-Hadoop can work with the existing HDFS.
+~~Hadoop~~ Spark can work with the existing HDFS.
 It also works with Tachyon, which is distributed, in-memory filesystem.
 (Its not a replacement for HDFS, which is a disk-based fs).

 And can also work with Yarn resource manager; however, it is compatible with another resource manager : Mesos, and ships with a Standalone resource manager of its own.